 - “The Butch, the Boy and Me.”
 Lust: Erotic Fantasies for Women.
 Ed.
 Violet Blue.
 San Francisco: Cleis Press, 2007.

 - “On Leaving Without Saying Goodbye.”
-Untitled anthology on poly families.
+Stories from the Polycule: Real Life in Polyamorous Families.
 Ed.
 Elizabeth Sheff.
-Thorntree Press.
-Forthcoming 2015.
+Vancouver: Thorntree Press, 2015.

 - “Pinning Smoke to the Wall.”
 Power Circuits: Polyamory in a Power Dynamic.
 Ed.
 Raven Kaldera.
 Massachusetts: Alfred Press, 2010.